ConductionNL/nl-design-skeleton-gatsby/docs/Design.md

 ## Docker First

-The NL Design Skeleton application is the first and foremost designed to support rapid prototyping of Dutch governmental applications and the [Common Ground](https://commonground.nl/) ecosystem.
-As such, it adheres to the [Common Ground](https://commonground.nl/) design principles and underlying standards like [NL Design System](https://designsystem.gebruikercentraal.nl/).
+The NL Design Skeleton application is the first and foremost designed to support rapid prototyping of Dutch governmental applications and the [Commonground](https://commonground.nl/) ecosystem.
+As such, it adheres to the Commonground design principles and underlying standards like [NL Design System](https://designsystem.gebruikercentraal.nl/).
 That means that the application is intended to be installed as a Kubernetes container on a [Haven](https://haven.commonground.nl/) cluster.
 Appropriate Helm installation files for this application are included, and the application is listed on [Artifact Hub](https://artifacthub.io).

-The local development environment is based on containers run on [Docker](https://docker.com) desktop, and the [installation guide]('../README.md') is written as such.
+The local development environment is based on containers run on [Docker](https://docker.com) desktop, and the [installation guide](./Installation.md) is written as such.
 This doesn't mean that the application can't be run like a standard Node.js/Gatsby application.
 You can run the appropriate commands from the `/PWA` folder.

 ## Static Build and Gateway usage